andyLaurito92/books-summaries/cracking-coding-interview/trees-and-graphs.md

 A min-heap is a *complete binary tree*, where *each node* is *smaller than it's children*.
 The root therefore is the minimum element in the tree

+*Note* Binary heaps can be easily implemented using a list/re-dimensional array.
+The complexity if u try to use linkednodes instead is to keep track of the last rightmost empty element (so we remain it complete)

 2 key operations in min-heap: insert and extract_min